googleapis/storage-testbench/README.md

 failure instruction and return successfully.
 This is used to test failures during retry, the client cooperates by sending the retry counter in the failure instructions.

+### redirect-send-token-T

+In gRPC, set initial metadata with `x-goog-emulator-instructions: redirect-send-token-tokenval`.
+Testbench will fail redirectable RPCs with `routing_token` set to the value `T` (`tokenval` in the example).

+### redirect-send-handle-and-token-T

+In gRPC, set initial metadata with `x-goog-emulator-instructions: redirect-send-handle-and-token-tokenval`.
+Testbench will fail redirectable RPCs with `routing_token` set to the value `T` (`tokenval` in the example) and a `write_handle` (`read_handle` is not currently supported).

+### redirect-expect-token-T

+In gRPC, set initial metadata with `x-goog-emulator-instructions: redirect-expect-token-tokenval`.
+Testbench will consume the instruction if the RPC also specifies `x-goog-request-params: routing_token=T` (`routing_token=tokenval` in the example).

+Note that `x-goog-request-params` supports multiple key-value pairs, encoded like URL query parameters.

 ## Retry Test API